wp-plugins/extended-user-profile/readme.txt

 == Installation ==

-Upload the extended-user-profile.php into ur plugin folder and activate it.
+Upload the extended-user-profile.php into your plugin folder and activate it.
 All you have to do now is to change the extend_user_profil() as you want.

 To show the added meta values in the front end use the wordpress get_usermeta() function or my own call_usermeta(), it retrieves an object with all values.